tyagiriya146/tyagiriya146/README.md

 ## Hi there 👋

 I'm Riya, a self-taught data analyst from India.
+👀I’m interested in  data analyst.
+However, I am new in this field so I'm taking one step at a time.
  ### ⚡About me⚡

 👩🏻‍💻 Seo Executive aspiring data analyst